Intracytoplasmic Sperm Injection (ICSI)

 IVF With ICSI Success Rates and Risks

 The ICSI procedure involves stripping cells from around the egg and injecting a needle into the egg.
-A small percentage of eggs, often the less healthy eggs, may be damaged by these procedures and degenerate (5-10%).
+These procedures may damaged and degenerate (5-10%) a small percentage of eggs, often the less healthy eggs.
 Sometimes eggs fail to fertilize normally or arrest at an early stage of development.
 ICSI pregnancy rates and live birth rates are similar to those achieved with IVF.
-However, studies have shown that blastocyst formation is reduced compared to IVF cycles, particularly in cases of poor sperm motility and morphology.
-The arbitrary selection of sperm (rather than relying on the natural fertilization process) has potential for increased risks of genetically abnormal embryos and birth defects including infertility.
+However, studies have shown that blastocyst formation is reduced compared to IVF cycles.
+It occurs particularly in cases of poor sperm motility and morphology.
+On can go with the arbitrary selection of sperm rather than relying on the natural fertilization process.
+Such instances has potential for increased risks of genetically abnormal embryos and birth defects including infertility.

 Despite general medical acceptance by the ART community, ICSI is still a relatively new procedure.
 Children born as the result of ICSI are still very young and have not yet reached an age to reproduce.
 There are possible unknown long-term effects including those that could occur in subsequent generations.

-In some cases, after ICSI embryos are co-cultured with follicular cells collected from the follicles during the egg aspiration to provide extra nourishment and remove any embryo-toxic factors that may be present.
+In some cases, co-culture of the ICSI embryos with follicular cells collected from the follicles during the egg aspiration takes place.
+This provides extra nourishment and removes any embryo-toxic factors that may be present.

 Fertilization Check – IVF with ICSI Treatment